 Any movement, such as yoga, brisk walking or running causes the colon muscles to contract, which increases the speed food moves through the colon and waste is expelled from the body.
 The increased speed through the colon also limits the amount of water removed from the stool to hydrate the body, making them softer and easier to pass (14).

-The second of the detox pathways I’m focussing on is the liver (5).
-The liver is constantly filtering our blood and removing harmful chemicals, hormones, toxins and heavy metals.
-There are 2 phases of detoxification the liver goes through to remove these from the body:-
+The liver is constantly filtering our blood and removing harmful chemicals, hormones, toxins and heavy metals (5).
+There are 2 liver detoxification phases to remove these from the body:-

 - Phase One – the liver produces enzymes that convert harmful toxins into less harmful ones.